📝 All Notetag, Comments, Conditional Branch and Movement Route commands

 Return true if this event collided with an impassable tile within tileset B

-Return true if this event collided with an impassable tile within tilesets ABCD
+Return true if this event collided with an impassable tile within tileset A3 A4 B C D E

 Check range from source to target, like a detection system